Streamlining Business Travel Booking Management Using Technology and Automation

 - Does the platform offer OCR (Optical Character Recognition) so that employees and accountants do not have to hand-enter receipt costs?

 - Are hotels and flights booked through the platform automatically added to draft expense reports?

 - What security protocols are in place to protect credit card numbers, passport numbers, and employee PII (Personal Identifiable Information)?

 - Simply put, travel plans often go awry.
 How easy is it to change a flight or hotel reservation?
 How easy is it to leverage canceled flight credits?
 Who can an employee call/text when they need immediate support on the road?

 Simply put, business travel management tools save time and money, reduce errors, and simplify monthly/quarterly reporting.
-It’s estimated that, “a TMC can help save organizations anywhere from 5% to 50% of its travel spend,” and as travel is often a company’s second largest expense, even companies that spend as little as $250,000 a year can see significant savings.
+It’s estimated that “a (travel management company) can help save organizations anywhere from 5% to 50% of its travel spend,” and as travel is often a company’s second largest expense, even companies that spend as little as $250,000 a year can see significant savings.

 Automation is redefining how finance teams perform.
 Read the new Chief Executive Group report: Automating Finance – The Wins, the Hardships, and the Road Ahead >